jozu-ai/kitops/pkg/artifact/kitfile.md

     - `name`: Identifier for the part
     - `path`: Location of the file or a directory relative to the context
     - `type`: The type of the part (e.g. LoRA weights)
+  - `parameters`: An arbitrary section of yaml that can be used to store any additional data that may be relevant to the current model, with a few caveats.
+Only a json-compatible subset of yaml is supported.
+Strings will be serialized without flow parameters.
+Numbers will be converted to decimal representations (0xFF -> 255, 1.2e+3 -> 1200).
+Maps will be sorted alphabetically by key.

 ## Example